astropy-learn/dev-guide/README.md

      ```
    c)  _requirements.txt_ is updated with Python requirements for the notebook (or the set of notebooks if this is a book).

    d)  The .ipynb notebooks are added to the top-level directory.
-If this is a book, their filenames should be preceded by a number and an underscore, in the order they should appear in the book (starting with 1), e.g.:
+If this is a book, their filenames are preceded by a number and an underscore, in the order they should appear in the book (starting with 1), e.g.:
      ```
      1_intro-to-modeling
      2_applying-model-to-data
      ```

-   e)  If this is a book, the file _index.md_ should be added.
-This file will be the book's first page and should summarize its (individual notebook) contents.
+   e)  If this is a book, the file _index.md_ is be added.
+This file will be the book's first page and summarizes its (individual notebook) contents.

 3) The tutorial is reviewed.